anapsix/summon-cerberus/README.md

 It will use the credentials file or environment variables [as they explain](https://github.com/aws/aws-sdk-go#configuring-credentials).

 Additionally, see [Summon Usage](https://github.com/conjurinc/summon#usage) documentation.

+## Limitations

+summon-cerberus provider assumes the usage of IAM profiles and currently does not support usage of AWS API key/secret.
+As such, it is unusable anywhere but EC2 instances.
+Improvements are required (PRs welcome) to make it support AWS key/secret the way AWS CLI tool does.

 ## Authors
 99.99% credit goes to [@burdzz](https://github.com/burdzz)